 Is the glycemic index useful for controlling blood sugar if you have diabetes?

-Some people with diabetes use the glycemic index (GI) as a guide in selecting foods for meal planning.
-The glycemic index classifies carbohydrate-containing foods according to their potential to raise your blood sugar level.
-Foods with a high glycemic index value tend to raise your blood sugar higher and faster than do foods with a lower value.
+The glycemic index classifies foods that contain carbohydrates according to their potential to raise blood sugar.
+Foods with high glycemic index values tend to raise blood sugar higher, faster and for a longer time than do foods with lower values.

-• Doesn't show how single food items versus a combination of foods can impact blood sugar differently
+• It doesn't show how single food items versus a combination of foods can affect blood sugar differently.

-• Doesn't rank foods based on nutrient content — foods with a low GI ranking may be high in calories, sugar or saturated fat
+• It doesn't rank foods based on their nutrients.
+Foods with a low glycemic index ranking may be high in calories, sugar or saturated fat.

-It can be difficult to follow the glycemic index.
-For one thing, there's no standard for what is considered low, moderate and high glycemic foods.
-Packaged foods generally don't list their GI ranking on the label, and it can be hard to estimate what it might be.
+It also may be hard to follow the glycemic index.
+For example, packaged foods generally don't list the glycemic index value on the label.
+And it can be hard to estimate it.

-Basic principles of healthy eating, portion control and counting carbohydrates are all ways to help you better manage and control your blood sugar.
-If you're interested in learning more, talk to a registered dietitian.
-He or she can help you make healthy changes in your eating habits for improved blood sugar control.
+Basic principles of healthy eating, portion control and counting carbohydrates are all reliable ways to help manage blood sugar.
+To learn more, talk to a registered dietitian.
+A dietitian can help you make healthy changes in your diet for better blood sugar control.

 With